touche-webis-de/touche-code/clef24/human-value-detection/approaches/random-baseline/README.md

-# Random Baseline for ValueEval'24
+# Random Baseline for ValueEval'24 (Script)
-Random baseline for the task on Human Value Detection.
+Random baseline for the task on Human Value Detection, script version.

 ## Usage